metalsgrrl

 I stopped wholesaling, because the economy crashed.
 Brick and mortar stores were failing.
 All stores wanted consignment and those that didn't would pay Net 60 or 90 or, even worse, never!
 I could not afford the hours, days and months it would often take me to track down payment.

 Since 2002, the trade and craft shows have become flooded with Jewelry Designers.
 The competition is staggering.
 Wth application fees $25 to $50 a pop, show dollars really add up.
 Many shows even list their jewelry category as closed.
 What does this mean?
 Are they only accepting the veteran show jewelry designer?
 When I am accepted into a show, I am amazed how flooded the show is with jewelry.
 Does this help or hurt the vendor?
+I notice that when I do a show, the client fits into two categories:

 1.)
 Those clients that are truly jewelry officiandos and collectors.
 These clients know the process of metalsmithing and are knowledgeable of market pricing.
 They generally shop the show and come back to make a purchase of something that is well made and unique.
 I am pleased to be one of the vendors to which this happens often.